[2026 Latest Edition] Complete Preparation Guide for the Kendo First Dan Promotion Examination Written Test | 30 Questions and Sample Answers

 There are four types of footwork used in Kendo: amu-ashi, okuri-ashi, hiragana-ashi, and tsugi-ashi.

-Tsugiashi: A footwork technique used when striking from a long distance, with a small first step and a large second step
+Extension:When striking from a long distance, take a small step on the first step and a large step on the second step.

 [Question 12] Explain the purpose of the cutback.